 - Make the results of the funded project available to the public as soon as possible either by peer-reviewed publication or announcement on our website

 You will be asked to sign a legally binding agreement before you receive funding.

 Letter of Intent Guidelines

-- Summarizes the project’s rationale, background with references, hypothesis/objectives, methods, budget, and timeline estimations
+- Summarizes the project’s rationale, background with references, hypothesis/objectives, methods, and budget and timeline estimations.

 Update and Completion Reports